hiyaryan/simoc-python/backend_skeleton/readme.md

 Central's list is cleared.
 In front it just prints to console the list in a messy fashion.
 Some next steps: Properly format JSON for ABM, use python_data_store.py csv saving script and incorporate into central.py these features.
-Also changing communications to socketio from socket is still necessary.
+Also changing communications to socketio from socket may be necessary.